diyscif/diyscif/scif-thesis.md

 shunted/masked mode.
 Access mode is used during SCIF operation and should allow for normal entry without causing an alarm.
 Tampering or entry through a secondary point, like emergency exits, should continue to trigger an immediate alarm.
-Secure mode is used when the SCIF is unoccupied, i.e. the last person departs the SCIF.
+Secure mode is used when the SCIF is unoccupied, i.e., the last person departs the SCIF.
 In secure mode, any unauthorized entry into the SCIF should cause an alarm to be immediately transmitted to the monitoring station.
 Maintenace mode is used during routine repairs and testing on the system.
 A